How to choose the right worktop

 We conceive beautiful, handmade kitchens that will be with you for a long time, and we encourage the selection of natural materials for your new worktops.
 As worktops are put into daily use, they will slowly build a pleasant and personal character, capturing the memories of family dinners, fun parties and delicious midnight snacks.
 The subtle traces of living add depth and beauty over time.

 Every budget is different, but a big chunk of it is often used on the choice of worktops.
 Achieving a long-lasting and high-quality return on your investment often means choosing hard-wearing and preferably natural materials as they are durable, age well and add tons of character to your kitchen.
 We love how natural materials lend themselves to being cleaned and cared for by natural and non-toxic detergents, contributing to a healthy kitchen environment as well as caring for nature.
-Inexpensive options for worktops and counters are abundant but are often plagued by inferior construction, meaning they are sensitive to nicks and dings which weaken their structure.
-This allows moisture into the core, which causes it to swell and deteriorate, leading to a rather sad and tired look.
-Take a closer look at the characteristics of some of our popular worktop options here.
+Take a closer look at the characteristics of some of our popular worktop options in our web shop.

 Here’s the Cupboards & Goods guide on worktops to further educate yourself before choosing the right one for your kitchen.